zunzuncito/violetear-docs/post/allocs.md

 Go comes with "batteries included" and is very easy to start profiling the code by the use of the package [pprof](https://golang.org/pkg/net/http/pprof/).

-The first goal was find the bottlenecks, the following code was used for this:
+The first goal was to find the bottlenecks.
+The following code was used for this:

 ```go